 Step 1: Examine your business operations

-Look at all key internal and external business operations and ask yourself, “What would happen if this were suddenly unavailable, temporarily or permanently?”
-Make notes as you go through this list, as you’ll apply your findings to a SWOT analysis in the next step.
+Look at all your key internal and external business operations and ask yourself, “What would happen if this were suddenly unavailable, temporarily or permanently?”
+Make sure to take notes as you go through this list, so you can be ready for the next step.

 Who runs your business?
-If yours is a solo operation, make notes on what would happen if you weren’t available.
+If yours is a solo operation, think about what would happen if you weren’t available.
 Make sure you have a succession plan to pass the business on to a family member or to sell it.
-If you have partners, decide on what would happen if one (or more) decide to leave the business and how that will impact operations.
-What about financials, including any outstanding debt on the business?
-Work with your business’s legal advisor and accountant on succession and contingency plans. - Staff:
+If you have partners, decide what would happen if one (or more) left the business and how it would impact operations.
+What about your financials, including any outstanding business debt?
+Work with your business’s legal advisor and accountant on succession and contingency plans.

-The pandemic forced many business owners to examine which staff roles are essential to business operations.
+It’s a good idea to examine which staff roles are essential to business operations.
 If you haven’t taken that step yet, do so now.
-Also, figure out why those roles are essential, so that you can identify the key skills and qualities you’d need if you had to replace an essential employee.
-Spend some time gauging the morale of your staff.
+Also, figure out why those roles are essential, so that you can identify the key skills and qualities you need if an essential employee has to be replaced.
+Spend some time gauging your staff’s morale.
 Nothing drags down productivity like unhappy employees.
-Get their input on ways to improve or accommodate their preferences. - Vendors and suppliers:
+Get their input on ways to improve or accommodate their preferences.

 - Are your vendors financially stable, so that they can weather challenges?